This article was originally published by Microsoft. To read the original posting of this article, click here.

-4. [Server] Check the Configuration Manager Connected Cache disk for build.
+4. [Server] Check the Configuration Manager Connected Cache disk for the build.

-Delivery Optimization and Microsoft Connected Cache provide a powerful and low cost of ownership method for Office installations and updates using peer to peer sharing technologies.
+Delivery Optimization and Microsoft Connected Cache provide a powerful and low-cost ownership method for Office installations and updates using peer-to-peer sharing technologies.

 Are there some additional references for Delivery Optimization and its capabilities?